Codingpastor/fathertrucker.ca/TESTING-NOTES.md

 3. Updating all meta tags to use relative paths
 4. Modifying the sitemap.xml to use relative paths
 5. Adding a special JavaScript fix (`js/fix-domain-links.js`) that prevents redirection to the domain
+6. Creating a mobile-specific debug page (`redirect-fix.html`) to help diagnose and fix mobile redirection issues
-6. Disabling the domain-specific redirects in .htaccess
+7. Disabling the domain-specific redirects in .htaccess

 ## How to Test on GitHub Pages